 Bokeh Balls

-The bokeh balls look really nice, with no onion rings, and no serious cat’s eye bokeh.
-In some situations, you might see some more pronounced soap bubbles, but it’s difficult to find yourself in those situations without looking at a 100% crop since all the variables need to be perfect.
-Even when everything lines up to produce those soap bubbles, they are very small and insignificant.
-I definitely wouldn’t consider this is a soap-bubble lens, so I don’t even know why I mentioned it.
-Anyway!
-Charts!
+The bokeh balls look nice, with no onion rings and no serious cat’s eye bokeh.
+In some situations, you might see more pronounced soap bubbles, but it’s difficult to find yourself without looking at a 100% crop since all the variables need to be perfect.
+Even when everything lines up to produce those soap bubbles, they are small and insignificant.
+I wouldn’t consider this a soap-bubble lens, so I don’t know why I mentioned it.

 Flaring & Sun Stars

-The Canon RF 24-105mm f4 is very resistant to flaring and ghosting and you can shoot directly into the sun without it blooming out your image or killing your contrast.
+The Canon RF 24-105mm f4 is resistant to flaring and ghosting, and you can shoot directly into the sun without it blooming out your image or killing your contrast.

-You will see some decent sunstars when stopped down to a higher aperture of something like f11 to f16, but ultimately it’s a little difficult to produce epic sun stars unless the conditions are just right.
+When stopped down to a higher aperture of something like f11 to f16, you will see messy sun stars, but ultimately, it’s a little difficult to produce epic and very defined sun stars.

 Contrast / Micro Contrast & Color Rendering

-The contrast and color are really nice, as always with a Canon L lens.
-Micro contrast is actually very nice for a zoom lens as well, but that seems like that’s usually the case when going with slower lenses.
+As always, the contrast and color are nice with a Canon L lens.
+Microcontrast is actually very nice for a zoom lens as well, but that seems to be the case when going with slower lenses.
 Less glass and thinner elements are always better for image pop.

-Canon is using a Super Spectra Coating which is a legacy coating that has been around for some time now, but colors, contrast is still nice.
+Canon is using Super Spectra Coating, a legacy coating that has been around for some time now, but the colors and contrast are still nice.

-These are some straight out of camera RAW samples that were taken with the Canon EOS R. These are untouched except scaled and exported to JPG for presentation here.
-I’ve posted full-size JPG samples and more on my smugmug.
+These are some straight-out-of-camera RAW samples taken with the Canon EOS R. They are untouched except scaled and exported to JPG for presentation here.

 Straight Out Of Camera RAW

 Here are some B&W samples.
-You can see there is some decent pop to this lens for a zoom.
-The images feel very natural and they don’t look like they’ve been shot through 20 UV filters are a car’s windshield.
-Something that often happens with high element zoom lenses.
+There is some decent pop to this zoom lens.
+The images feel natural and don’t look like they’ve been shot through 20 UV filters on a car’s windshield.
+Something that often happens with high-element zoom lenses.

 Canon RF 24-105mm f4L Review | Bottom Line